 Once you have your thermometer, the next step is to know the guidelines and internal temperature requirements for a perfectly grilled piece of chicken.

-The Best Internal Temperature for Grilled Chicken
+What is the Best Internal Temperature for Grilled Chicken

 To make sure it is fully cooked, heat the chicken to an internal temperature of 165°F (75°C) and when the juices run clear.